 Making heart-healthy food choices does not mean you have to sacrifice flavor.
-The key is to substitute less healthy foods with fresh produce, whole grains, beans, lean meats, fish, and low-fat dairy.
+The key is to include more fresh produce, whole grains, beans, lean meats, fish, and low-fat dairy.

 Reduce the amount of fat in your dairy.
-Many dairy products are high in saturated fat.
+Whole-fat dairy products are high in saturated fat.
 But there are healthier options.

 - Instead of butter, cook with olive, canola, corn, or safflower oils.